 The Group is primarily involved in the development of novel products that address important unmet medical needs in neurotology and mental health supportive care.
 The Group is primarily focusing on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the treatment of antipsychotic-induced weight gain and somnolence (AM-201).
-This program is currently in Phase 1.
+These projects have gone through two Phase 1 trials and the Company expects to move into proof-of-concept studies in 2019.